Cross-platform C SDK logo

 setst_next ()

-Get the next set item, after increasing the internal iterator.
+Gets the next element of the set, after incrementing the internal iterator.

 type*